 CUPE Local 454, Delta Public Employees has been in existence since 1951, and now has over 900 members.

 The union’s main purpose is to represent members in their workplace, and to make sure the Collective Agreements negotiated with their employers are followed by them.
-Our 2 Collective Agreements (Corporation of Delta and Delta Police Board) provide members with fair wages, benefits, working conditions, job security and a voice in their workplace.
+Our two Collective Agreements (City of Delta and Delta Police Board) provide members with fair wages, benefits, working conditions, job security and a voice in their workplace.

 If you have questions about your rights in the workplace, or what programs the union has available, you should talk with your local job steward or executive member.
 They will do their best to answer your question and to assist you in any way possible.
 You can find a list of current executive members and stewards on the union bulletin boards, or on this website.